 The day closes with presentation of certificates and celebration of the week.

 Course Registration and Fees

-If you are interested in attending “Putting CLIL into Practice” course at Anglia School, Plovdiv, we would like to ask you to complete a Preliminary registration form.
+If you are interested in attending a “Putting Secondary CLIL into Practice” or 'Putting Primary CLIL into Practice' course at Anglia School, Plovdiv, we would like to ask you to complete a Preliminary registration form.
 Once we have reviewed it, we will send you a letter of invitation to join the course.